simeononsecurity/simeononsecurity.ch/content/articles/unsafe-c-sharp-functions-secure-coding-practices/index.en.md

 ## **Unsafe C# Functions** and Their **Secure Alternatives**

 In the world of programming, **C#** stands as a potent and widely-adopted language lauded for its versatility and robustness.
 Yet, like any programming language, it harbors functions that, when used carelessly, can expose vulnerabilities.
-In this comprehensive discourse, we embark on an exploration of **unsafe C# functions** that wield the potential to bestow security perils upon applications, and concurrently, we dig into their **secure alternatives**.
+In this comprehensive discourse, we starting an exploration of **unsafe C# functions** that wield the potential to bestow security perils upon applications, and concurrently, we dig into their **secure alternatives**.
 By apprehending these pitfalls and mastering the art of mitigation, developers can forge code that epitomizes security and dependability.

 ## Introduction